mjauvo/LoanSharking/README.md

 #### Debts

 The database stores the debts with their interest rates, dates that the debts were obtained, due dates and dates when the debts were paid.
-If the customer is unable to pay in full, the payment is recorded and the debt is updated.
+If the customer is unable to pay in full but only a part of it, the payment is recorded and the debt is updated.

 #### Godfathers